p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

 ## Count-ception Network Layers

-The Count-ception network consists of six convolutional layers and six parallel convolutional blocks.
+The Countception network consists of six convolutional layers and six parallel convolutional blocks.
 The Count-ception network can be recreated with the following layers:

 ```python
 patch_size = 32